Skip to product information

 Tax included.

 LARGE PRINT PAPERBACK.
-Book 7 in this delightful USA Today Bestselling cozy mystery series, Amish Cupcake Cozy Mysteries.
+Book 7 in this USA Today Bestselling series, Cupcake Cozy Mysteries.

 With her mousy hair and plain, humble clothes, Jane is a woman not many people notice.
 Not many people besides the dashing Detective Damon McCloud, that is.
 But when Damon's visit to Scotland takes a dramatic turn and he disappears, Jane is on the next flight to Edinburgh.
 And she's not alone.
 She finds herself in accommodation with surprising guests.